mailjet/mailjet-apiv3-nodejs/README.md

 ## Contribute

-Mailjet loves developpers.
+Mailjet loves developers.
 You can be part of this project!

 This wrapper is a great introduction to the open source world, check out the code!